Pied kingfisher: Distribution

 It is common throughout sub-Saharan Africa and southern Asia from Turkey to India to China.
 It is resident, and most birds do not migrate, other than short-distance seasonal movements.
 In India it is distributed mainly on the plains and is replaced in the higher hills of the Himalayas by the crested kingfisher (Megaceryle lugubris).

-The pied kingfisher is estimated to be one of the three most numerous kingfishers in the world; the other two are the common kingfisher and collared kingfisher.
+The pied kingfisher is estimated to be one of the three most numerous kingfishers in the world; the other two are the common kingfisher (Alcedo atthis) and collared kingfisher (Todiramphus chloris).
 It is a noisy bird, making it hard to miss.

 Behaviour

 When perched the pied kingfisher often bobs its heads up and down and will sometimes raise its tail and flick it downwards.
 It calls often with sharp chirruk chirruk notes.
 Unlike some kingfishers, it is quite gregarious, and forms large roosts at night.

 Feeding

 This kingfisher feeds mainly on fish, although it will take crustaceans and large aquatic insects such as dragonfly larvae.
 It usually hunts by hovering over the water to detect prey, before diving vertically bill-first to capture fish.
 When not foraging, it has a straight rapid flight and have been observed flying at speeds approaching 50 km/h.

 In Lake Victoria in East Africa, the introduction of the Nile perch reduced the availability of haplochromine cichlids which were formerly the preferred prey of these birds.

 It can consume prey without returning to a perch, often manipulating the subject with its bill and swallowing in flight, and so can hunt over large water bodies or in estuaries that lack perches required by other kingfishers.